lacker/coinkit/testnet/README.md

 You're going to want this IP to be static.
 Go to https://console.cloud.google.com/networking/addresses/list and use the dropdown to make this static.
 Name it something like `cservice0-ip`, because the IP is attached to the service.
 As long as you don't delete the load balancing service, it'll keep the same IP.

+Once you have a static ip, it's a good time to set an A record for some domain to point to it.
+That will give you a host name (like `0.alphatest.network`) that you can share with other nodes.

 ### 7. Updating the server

 When you've updated the code, just rebuild a container image and redeploy.